 The SOIA Area is adjacent to the southwestern boundary of SCWA's Zone 40; therefore, it is most likely that water service would be provided by SCWA.
 SWCA's nearest water transmission mains are along Bilby Road at West Stockton Boulevard and at the Grant Line Road/State Route 99 interchange.
-The Poppy Ridge WTP is located near the intersection of Bruceville Road and Poppy Ridge Road (see Exhibit 3.17-1 in Section 3.17, "Utilities and Service Systems").
+The Poppy Ridge WTP is located near the intersection of Bruceville Road and Poppy Ridge Road (see Exhibit 3.15-1 in Section 3.15, "Utilities and Service Systems").
 Zone 40 provides water supply through a conjunctive-use water supply system consisting of surface water, groundwater, and recycled water.
 The Zone 41 UWMP addresses water supply and demand issues, water supply reliability, water conservation, water shortage contingencies, and recycled-water usage for the areas within Sacramento County where Zone 41 provides retail water services, including Zone 40.
-As shown in Table 3.15-2 in Section 3.15, SCWA would have water supplies that exceed demands in normal, single dry, and multiple dry years.
+As shown in Table 3.15-2 in Section 3.15, SCWA would have surface water and groundwater supplies that exceed demands within Zone 40 from 2010 to 2035 in normal, single dry, and multiple dry years.
 The SOIA Area is not with SCWA's Zone 40 service area and water supply demands to the SOIA Area were not accounted for in the Zone 41 UWMP or Zone 40 WSMP.